Hermann-Lietz School - Haubinda

 Artistic Pathways

-Every student is an artist with a unique voice.
-Performing, improvising, arranging, and composing are woven into rehearsals—not treated as extras.
-Ensemble work is balanced with space for individuality, stage presence, and expression, supported by peers and guided by the teacher.
+These elements are woven into rehearsals rather than treated as separate activities.
+Ensemble work balances cohesion with space for individuality, stage presence, and expression, supported by peers and guided by the teacher.

 Cross-Curricular Links